 Recommended Preparation: English 1 or eligibility for English 1A or qualification by appropriate assessment

-2568 HYBRID9451110a T SOCS 202 ………….…..
+2568 HYBRID 9:45-11:10am T SOCS 202 ………….…..
 H. Nguyen

 Section 2568 is designed for students in the Honors Transfer Program.
 Section 2568 is a Distance Education Hybrid course that includes online instruction and weekly on-campus meetings.
 This section will meet on campus every Tuesday from 9:45-11:10am in Social Science 202.
 You must attend the first class meeting or you may be dropped from the course.